 CONGREGATIONAL NEWS

-- Last Sunday Rev. G. Eriks (Unity PRC) declined the call to Grandville PRC.
+- Today Rev. J. Maatman (Southeast PRC) declined the call from Grandville PRC.

-- Grace PRC's Council has formed a new trio: Revs.
-G. Eriks, W. Langerak, and J. Maatman.
-The congregation will vote next Sunday (Feb.16) after the evening service.
+- Grace PRC's Council has formed a new trio from which to call her next minister: Revs.
+M. DeBoer, W. Langerak, and J. Smidstra.
+The congregational meeting will be held after the evening service on June 1.

-Classical appointments and pulpit supply for today in the vacant PRCs: Rev. A. Spriensma in Cornerstone PRC-Dyer, IN; Prof. B. Gritters and Rev. J. Holstege in Grace PRC; Prof. D. Kuiper and Prof. B. Huizinga in Grandville PRC; Rev. A. Brummel (2nd week) in Hope PRC-Redlands; Prof. B. Huizinga and Rev. G. Eriks in Hudsonville PRC; Elder led this week and next in Lynden PRC; Prof. C. Griess and Rev. J. Maatman in Southwest PRC.
-It is a blessing of our church federation that we can help one another in these needs.
+Classical appointments and pulpit supply for today (May 11) in the vacant PRCs: Rev. M. McGeown in Cornerstone PRC-Dyer, IN; Prof. B. Gritters in Grace PRC; Prof. D. Kuiper and Rev. W. Langerak in Grandville PRC; Rev. J. Engelsma (1st week) in Hope PRC-Redlands; Prof. B. Huizinga and Rev. A. Spriensma in Hudsonville PRC; Rev. R. Smit (2nd week) in Lynden PRC; Prof. C. Griess and Prof. C. Spronk in Southwest PRC.
+May we count it a blessing of our church federation that we can help one another in these needs.
 Let us remember to pray for the men who travel and supply these pulpits and for the vacant congregations.
-And may we continue to petition the Lord for men to hear the call to serve as pastors and missionaries!
+And may we continue to petition the Lord for men to hear and respond to the call to serve as pastors and missionaries!

 PRC DENOMINATIONAL NEWS